-When specifically referring to an alternative accounting treatment in IFRS 9 for equity instruments respondents indicated many different approaches.
+When specifically referring to an alternative accounting treatment for equity instruments in IFRS 9 respondents indicated many different approaches.

-Most respondents, particularly from the financial sector, supported fair value measurement of equity and equity-type instruments in the statement of financial position but called for the reintroduction of recycling in the FVOCI approach.
+It is worth noting that most respondents, particularly from the financial sector, supported fair value measurement of equity and equity-type instruments but called for the reintroduction of recycling for the FVOCI approach.

-Some of these respondents considered appropriate further analysing other alternative measurement approaches for equity instruments if recycling was not reintroduced; others were not in favour of any other alternative measurement at all.
+Some of these respondents only considered further analysing other alternative measurement approaches for equity instruments if recycling was not reinstated; others were not in favour of any other alternative measurement at all.

-It is also worth noting that there was little support and references to FVOCI without recycling.
+It is also worth noting that there was little support for FVOCI without recycling.